 The All Neighbors Coalition Youth Action Board (YAB) has met, reviewed, and agreed to the following recruitment and engagement plan.
 The goal for the YAB is to have a total number of members between 6-10 individuals actively participating on the YAB.
 As the numbers drop closer to six members, there will be a large recruitment push.
-Regular recruitment strategies will be occur throughout the year to ensure that the YAB has participation.
-To ensure there is a diverse group of youth and young adults participating in the YAB, agencies that serve youth and young adults that have aged out of foster care, juvenile justice involved youth, pregnant and parenting youth, and LGBTQ+ youth and young adults recruitment fliers will be sent to our partners in these spaces.
+Regular recruitment strategies will occur throughout the year to ensure that the YAB has participation.

 Monthly Recruitment: A designated member of the YAB will attend monthly General Assembly Meetings to share recruitment updates with community members.
 Many agencies and community members attend this meeting who can spread information for the YAB through word-of-mouth.
-The All Neighbors Coalition and Housing Forward will also feature YAB on their monthly newsletters to support youth recruitment.
-These newsletters are sent out to community members, shared on social media platforms, and sent to agencies for general updates.
+The All Neighbors Coalition and Housing Forward will also feature YAB in their monthly newsletters to support youth recruitment.
+These newsletters are sent to community members, shared on social media platforms, and sent to agencies for general updates.
 Including recruitment, these newsletters will also feature Youth Initiative related news as recommended by the YAB.

-Quarterly Recruitment: As recruitment continues through the year, quarterly recruitment events will be held at different locations where the YAB will share what their goals are for the year, what it means to be part of the YAB, and encourage youth to join.
-Supporting community centers, youth serving agencies, and public libraries will be options for hosting various recruitment events.
+Quarterly Recruitment: As recruitment continues through the year, quarterly recruitment events will be held at different locations where the YAB will share its goals for the year, explain what it means to be part of the YAB and encourage youth to join.
+Supporting community centers, youth-serving agencies, and public libraries will be options for hosting various recruitment events.
 Some of the ideas proposed are pizza parties, movie nights, games nights, etc. The YAB members will choose a location, event theme, and invitations to send to different agencies that serve youth in our community, as well as colleges, libraries, and community centers.

-Ongoing Recruitment: Word of mouth sharing, email blasts to agencies, and social media posts through Housing Forward, the lead agency, will ensure that people are always informed on when the YAB is actively recruiting.
+Ongoing Recruitment: Word-of-mouth sharing, email blasts to agencies, and social media posts through Housing Forward, the lead agency, will ensure that people are always informed on when the YAB is actively recruiting.

 Any youth and young adults interested in joining the YAB will first complete an application.
-This application is emailed to the Housing Forward Liaison and is forwarded to the YAB.
+This application is emailed to the Housing Forward Liaison and forwarded to the YAB.
 The members will then follow up with the applications, ensuring that each person is contacted.
 If no YAB members are available to call the interested party, they can recommend the Housing Forward YAB Liaison fill that role.
-After the individual has been interviewed via telephone, the YAB will discuss at their next meeting and a vote will occur.
-The vote must be unanimous for the new member to be welcomed into the YAB.
+After the individual has been interviewed via telephone, the YAB will discuss it at their next meeting, and a vote will occur.
+The vote must be unanimous before the new member is welcomed into the YAB.